 - To review and make recommendations to the Company in relation to matters affecting:

 - i.
 Governance framework for HSSE.

 - ii.
 The culture of HSSE compliance.

 - iii.
 The HSSE policy and plan.

 - iv.
-Global HSSE performance and targets. v.
+Global HSSE performance and targets.

+- v.
 HSSE reporting.

-- V. HSSE reporting.

 - Set the tone for HSSE in the organisation.

 - Decide on and approve HSSE initiatives and campaigns.